BeNeuroLIN/Praktikum/README.md

 # Praktikum
-Scripts needed for the Optomotor response practical
+Scripts needed for the Optomotor response practical.

-After the sleep deprivation experiments are completed, copy the data onto the hard drive.
+After each experiment iscompleted, copy the data onto the hard drive.
+Make sure every group has a complete data set. <br/>

 ## Preparation
 Download all these Github scripts onto your laptop.<br/>